|

 At Work:

-clients, or visitors in the building, provide for their safety by asking them to stay not leave.
-When authorities provide
+there are customers, clients, or visitors in the building, provide for their safety by asking them to stay not leave.
+When

-directions to shelter-in-place, they want everyone to take those steps now, where they are, and not drive or walk outdoors.
+authorities provide directions to shelter-in-place, they want everyone to take those steps now, where they are, and not drive

-an imminent threat, ask employees, customers, clients, and visitors to call their emergency contact to let them know where
+there is an imminent threat, ask employees, customers, clients, and visitors to call their emergency contact to let them know

-or alternative telephone answering systems or services.
-If the business has voice mail or an automated attendant, change the
+on call-forwarding or alternative telephone answering systems or services.
+If the business has voice mail or an automated

-recording to indicate that the business is closed, and that staff and visitors are remaining in the building until authorities
+attendant, change the recording to indicate that the business is closed, and that staff and visitors are remaining in the

 Have employees familiar with your buildings mechanical systems